FP UK Tax Strategy

 Management seek to ensure that tax arrangements are simple, well-understood and based on soundly researched techniques.

-We recognize that the companies have a responsibility to pay the required amount of tax in the jurisdiction it operates.
+We recognize that the companies have a responsibility to pay the required amount of tax in the jurisdiction in which they operate.

 Tax incentives and exemptions are sometimes made available by governments and fiscal authorities in order to support investment, employment and economic development.
 Where they exist and are granted to us, we seek to apply them in the manner they are intended.